 Hyperparameters

-mtry: the number of trees at each node
+mtry: The number of potential features that can get split at each node

 Most influential hyperparameter for random forests.